oracle/python-oracledb/doc/src/api_manual/module.rst

     the file, cwallet.sso.
 This value is used in both the python-oracledb Thin and Thick modes.

+    The ``externalauth`` parameter is a boolean that determines whether to use external authentication.
+This value is only used in the python-oracledb Thick mode.
+The default value is False.

     The ``events`` parameter is expected to be a boolean that specifies whether the events mode should be enabled.
 This value is only used in the python-oracledb Thick mode.
 This parameter is needed for continuous